 Lockboxes can open with a key or have an electronic lock.
 But like safes, lockboxes can be bolted down to help keep the box from being taken.
 Usually, a lockbox will have a low gauge metal thickness.
 It is one crucial distinction between a safe and a lockbox.

-Key safes are likewise a lockbox that can hold keys.
+Key safes are likewise lock boxes that can hold keys.
 You can find these at a real estate office, mechanics, or car yard.
-You can screw these lockboxes to a wall, and they work well for a good storage area with minimal security.
+You can screw these lockboxes to a wall, which works well for a good storage area with minimal security.

 However, lockboxes are more straightforward to break than safes because of their thinner walls.
 Think of them like a tin box instead of a thick metal box.
 They offer an incredible answer for a medical supply drawer since the user can put away the keys inside the lockbox for safekeeping.